 DOCUMENT HEALTH & SAFETY MANAGEMENT SYSTEM MANUAL

 APPROVED BY BRIAN DUNCAN, VICE PRESIDENT

-REVIEWED 01.27.2023
+REVIEWED 01.26.2024

-EFFECTIVE ON 02.01.2023
+EFFECTIVE ON 02.02.2024

-VERSION # HSMS2023.1
+VERSION# HSMS2024.1

-SUPERSEDES HSMS2022.1
+SUPERSEDES HSMS2023.1

-- Comparison of current health and safety performance with past performance using key performance indicators and statistics - Analysis of all incident investigations - Determining the root cause and ensuring corrective and preventative actions are in place to prevent recurrence. - Were corrective actions effective? - o Identify if a trend exists If a trend exists, what is required to remedy the deficiency? - Determine modified work days and days lost due to incidents. - Analysis of first aid treatment records - Identify if a trend exists - Identify if additional training is required - Workplace inspections (positive findings and deficiencies) - Were workplace inspections completed by all assigned personnel? - Were they completed at the specified frequency? - o Identify if a trend exists - o Identify if deficiencies were corrected in a timely manner - Were corrective actions effective? - Disciplinary notices - Identify if a trend exists - Identify if additional training is required
+- Identify if a trend exists - Identify if additional training is required - Workplace inspections (positive findings and deficiencies) - o Were workplace inspections completed by all assigned personnel? - o Were they completed at the specified frequency? - o Identify if a trend exists - o Identify if deficiencies were corrected in a timely manner - o Were corrective actions effective? - Disciplinary notices - o Identify if a trend exists - Identify if additional training is required